-• Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved.

-- See Chapter 4, "Parts listing, Type 5454 server," on page 153 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

-Sensor Pwr Rail E Fault has transitioned to non-recoverable.
+trained service technician.
+Sensor PSn 12V UV Fault has transitioned to non-recoverable.
 Error A sensor has changed to Nonrecoverable state.
-Turn off the server and disconnect it from power.
-(Trained service technician only) Remove the PCI riser card from PCI riser-card connector 2 and the microprocessor from socket 2.
-Reinstall each device, one at a time, starting the server each time to isolate the failing device.
-4. Replace the failing device.
-(Trained service technician only) Replace the system board.
-Sensor PS n Therm Fault has transitioned to critical from a less severe state. (n = power supply number) Error A sensor has changed to Critical state from a less severe state.
-Make sure that there are no obstructions, such as bundled cables, to the airflow from the power-supply fan.
-2. Replace power supply n . (n = power supply number) Sensor PS n 12V OV Fault has transitioned to non-recoverable. (n = power supply number) Error A sensor has changed to Nonrecoverable state.
+2. Check the OVER SPEC LED and power-channel (A, B, C, D, E, and AUX) error LEDs on the system board.
+See the information about the OVER SPEC LED in "Power-supply LEDs" on page 69.
+Remove the power supplies.
+Replace power supply n.
+(Trained service technician only) Replace the system board. (n = power supply number) Sensor PSn 12V OC Fault has transitioned to non-recoverable. (n = power supply number) Error A sensor has changed to Nonrecoverable state.
 Check the OVER SPEC LED and power-channel (A, B, C, D, E, and AUX) error LEDs on the system board.
-See the information about the OVER SPEC LED in "Power-supply LEDs" on page 68.
-2. Remove the power supplies.
-Replace power supply n.
-(Trained service technician only) Replace the system board. (n = power supply number)
+See the information about the OVER SPEC LED in "Light path diagnostics LEDs" on page 65.
+Remove the power supplies.
+Replace power supply n .
+(Trained service technician only) Replace the system board. (n = power supply number) Sensor PS n VCO Fault has transitioned to non-recoverable. ( n = power supply number) Error A sensor has changed to Nonrecoverable state.
+Check the power supply n LEDs.
+Replace the failing power supply. (n = power supply number) Redundancy Power Unit has been reduced.
+Error Redundancy has been lost and is insufficient to continue operation.
+Check the LEDs for both power supplies.
+Follow the actions in "Power-supply LEDs" on page 69.

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Type 5454 server," on page 153 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.